usnistgov/OSCAL/redesign-nist-pages/Case Studies.md

-# OSCAL Case Studies

-## Department of Veterans Affairs Case Study Information
+# Department of Veterans Affairs Scenario

 > The U.S. Department of Veterans Affairs agency provides a case study opportunity to highlight the benefits of using OSCAL to meet multiple regulatory frameworks.
 The work being performed by the OSCAL development community control catalogs and ability to build a custom security profile maps to the multiple regulatory frameworks agencies must meet.